Garcelle Beauvais, 53, Rocks Shorter Hair And A Red Bikini In Stunning Instagram Share

 Real Housewives of Beverly Hills star Garcelle Beauvais slayed in a red bikini as she posed for a new Instagram photo.

-The Bravo beauty’s hair was worn in a shorter, bob-cut style as she rested her head on her hand and smiled slightly for the camera for the sizzling snapshot.
-The RHOBH star did not share the location of the photo or indicate when it was taken, nor did she tag the maker of her stylish sunglasses or swimsuit.
+The Bravo beauty’s hair was worn in a shorter, bob-cut style as she rested her head on her hand and smiled slightly for the camera in the sizzling snapshot.

-In the caption to the post, which can be seen below, Garcelle simply shared the #sundayvibes hashtag.
-But her post spawned a ton of comments from fans and famous followers who raved about her youthful glow, short hairstyle, and all-around gorgeous, “Sunday Sexy” look.
+In the caption to the post, which can be seen below, Garcelle simply shared the “sundayvibes” hashtag.
+But her post spawned plenty of comments from fans and famous followers who raved about her youthful glow, short hairstyle, and all-around gorgeous look.

 “You look like you’re in your 20s.
 Ageless!” one fan wrote.